Tanystropheus: Skull of Tanystropheus hydroides

 In the lower jaw, the dentaries meet each other at a robust symphysis with an interdigitating suture.
 The front end of the dentary hosts a prominent keel on its lower edge, a unique trait of the species.
-There were at least 18 dentary teeth; the first three are by far the largest teeth in the skull, forming the lower half of the interlocking “fish trap” with the premaxilla.
+There are at least 18 dentary teeth; the first three are by far the largest teeth in the skull, forming the lower half of the interlocking "fish trap" with the premaxilla.
 Most other teeth in the dentary are small, with the exception of the tenth tooth, which juts up to pierce the maxilla.
 The remainder of the jaw contains the same set of bones as in T. longobardicus, but some details differ in T. hydroides.
 For example, the splenial is plate-like and covers a larger portion of the internal dentary than in T. longobardicus.
 In addition, the rear of the dentary overlaps a large portion of the surangular, rather than the surangular acting as the overlapping bone where they meet.
 The surangular internally bears a large fossa for the jaw's adductor (vertical biting) muscles, and a prominent surangular foramen is positioned in front of the jaw joint.